Frequently asked questions

 Choose a category from the list to narrow your options

 - If I adopt an animal, will I be the only person who adopts that animal?

 Our adoptions are a figurative way for you to support WWF.
 This means everyone adopts the same animal or group of animals.

 They are wild animals that we are usually able to monitor as part of an ongoing conservation project.

-For example, all our tiger adopters have adopted Kamrita, and the money raised is used for tiger conservation work, including the conservation project in the area where Kamrita lives.
+For example, all our tiger adopters have adopted Kamrita, and the money raised is used for tiger conservation work, including the conservation project in Chitwan National Park, where Kamrita lives.

-This makes it easier for us to provide feedback on one adopted animal, rather than many individual ones, and keeps our administration costs to a minimum, ensuring that more of our valuable funds are used for our conservation work.
+This makes it easier for us to provide feedback on one or a small group of adopted animals, rather than many individual ones, and keeps our administration costs to a minimum, ensuring that more of our valuable funds are used for our conservation work.

 - I would like to adopt an animal but I live overseas, how can I set this up?

 You can make a one-off payment on our website (£36 minimum) if you select the box that says ‘Address is outside of the UK’.